Strawberry Cheesecake Cookies

 Flatten each dough ball with your hands into a flat circle.

-Scoop 2- teaspoons of the cold cream cheese mixture and place in the center of the flattened cookie dough.
+Place one cold cream cheese mixture in the center of the flattened cookie dough.

 Form the dough into a ball around the cream cheese, making sure it’s sealed inside and no cream cheese mixture is exposed.
 This dough can get a little bit sticky and wet because of the fruit.
 You can refrigerate the dough for a few minutes or just wipe your hands clean as you scoop and roll.